dagda1/blog/source/_posts/2013-03-24-controller.markdown

 comments: true
 categories: JavaScript Ember
 ---
-I have travelled around the beautiful country of Vietnam twice and they have a rather quaint saying:
+I have travelled around the beautiful country of Vietnam twice and they have a great saying:
 {%blockquote %}
-Same same but different
+Same, same but different
 {% endblockquote %}
 I think this saying is descended from the ember controller.
 The ember controller is similar in many respects to a controller object that you might find in a server side framework such as rails but at the same time it is quite different.
-Let us flesh this out.

 In my last <a href="http://www.thesoftwaresimpleton.com/blog/2013/03/23/client-side-mvc/">post</a> I made this statement:
 {%blockquote%}
 a model can notify the view of any changes via the observer pattern.
 {%endblockquote%}
 As it turns out, the above statement is not entirely true or at least, I purposely omitted some facts.
 A model does indeed notify the view of any changes but it does so by way of a middle man who sits in between the view and the model.
-This middleman is of course the ember.js <a href="http://emberjs.com/guides/controllers/">controller</a>.
+This middleman is the ember.js <a href="http://emberjs.com/guides/controllers/">controller</a> and templates are **always** bound to a controller of some description.
 The ember api docs portray this shadowy middleman as this:
 {%blockquote %}
 In Ember.js, controllers allow you to decorate your models with display logic.
 In general, your models will have properties that are saved to the server, while controllers will have properties that your app does not need to save to the server.
 {%endblockquote%}
 As always the best way to illustrate this is with some code.
 Let us look at an example of what would happen if we did not have a controller.

-Let us say we had an ember-data Employee object like this:
+Let us say we had an ember-data Employee model class like this:
 {% gist 5257190 %}
 The above model has 3 simple fields of **firstName**, **surname** and **age** and a computed property of **fullName**.

-Now let us say we are working on an application where we can change the status of an employee to retired or we can reinstate retired employees.
+Now let us say that we are working on an application that has one employee and we can change the status of this employee to retired or we can reinstate the retired employee.
+A very specific and limited application you might say.
 We might have a view like this to set an employees status to retired:

 {%img /images/employee/retire2.png %}